InformaticsMatters/squonk2-data-manager-job-operator/README.md

     docker-compose build
     docker-compose push

+## Versioning
+We adopt a different approach for operator naming.
+At the time of writing we were on version 19 and major changes do not result in changes to this number. **Why?**

+The major revision is actually used to identify the Kubernetes 1.x release the operator is built against.
+So the `19.x.x` operator is built using the Python 19.x Kubernetes package.

+>   See the `kubernetes` package version in `operator/requrements.txt`.

+When we make major/significant changes we update the **minor** value and for bug-fixes we adjust the **patch** value.
+So, for a build against Kuberntes 1.19 our **major** version will always be `19`.

 ## Deploying into the Data Manager API
 We use [Ansible] 4 and community modules in [Ansible Galaxy] as the deployment mechanism, using the `operator` Ansible role in this repository and a